DrHazemAli/image-studio/CONTRIBUTING.md

-# Contributing to Image Studio
+# Contributing to AI Image Studio

-Thank you for your interest in contributing to Image Studio!
+Thank you for your interest in contributing to AI Image Studio!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute